leenallafi/Model-Context-Protocol/README.md

 # Model Context Protocol (MCP)

+# Clarification about the GitHub MCP Server mentioned in the PDF
+The PDF contains steps and instructions on how to use the official GitHub MCP server as part of GitHub Copilot or Claude Desktop workflows.

+These instructions do not describe a library or code that I used in my project.

+The GitHub MCP server is a specific server implementation designed for integration with GitHub Copilot and Claude Desktop.

+The PDF is intended as a reference guide to help users understand how to interact with or set up the GitHub MCP server if needed, not as a technical implementation detail of my project.

 ## Project Overview

 This project builds on the Model Context Protocol (MCP) by implementing **custom GitHub operations** through modular Python code.
 It is designed to: